-Chu Yang Sin National Park is located in Lak and Krong Bong districts, Dak Lak province, 60 km to the south-east of Buon Ma Thuot town.
-The national park encompasses a range of high mountains in the northern part of the Southern Annamite mountains.
-The national park is centred on Mount Chu Yang Sin, which, at 2,442 m, is the highest point in the southern Annamites.
-The topography of the national park is characterised by steep slopes and narrow valleys.
+Chu Yang Sin National Park is located in Lak and Krong Bong districts, Dak Lak province, 60 km to the south-east of Buon Ma Thuot city.
+The national park encompasses a range of high mountains in the northern part of the Southern Annamite Mountains.
+The national park is centered on Mount Chu Yang Sin, which, at 2,442 m, is the highest point in the southern Annamites.
+The topography of the national park is characterized by steep slopes and narrow valleys.

-The north of Chu Yang Sin National Park is drained by the Ea K’tour and Ea Krong Kmao streams, which flow north to join the Ea Krong Ana river.
-Streams in the south of Chu Yang Sin flow into the Krong No river.
-Both the Ea Krong Ana and Krong No rivers flow west and north before joining the Srepok river, a major tributary of the Mekong River.
+The north of Chu Yang Sin National Park is drained by the Ea K’tour and Ea Krong Kmao streams, which flow north to join the Ea Krong Ana River.
+Streams in the south of the park flow into the Krong No River.
+Both the Ea Krong Ana and Krong No rivers flow west and north before joining the Srepok River, a major tributary of the Mekong River.

 A total of 46 mammal species have been recorded at Chu Yang Sin.
 Mammals of particular conservation significance recorded at the site include Black-shanked Douc Pygathrix nigripes and Yellow-cheeked Crested Gibbon Hylobates gabriellae.

-Chu Yang Sin National Park has an important role in protecting the watershed of the Srepok river.
-The national park also has potential for ecotourism development, although this is currently not realised.
+Chu Yang Sin National Park has an important role in protecting the watershed of the Srepok River.
+The national park also has potential for ecotourism development.

 Things to do in Chu Yang Sin National Park